 No, this is not about haute couture.
-No need to eyeball models in boots and waders clumping down a runway in Paris or Milan to see what is in style.
+There is no need to eyeball models in boots and waders clumping down a runway in Paris or Milan to see what is in style.
 A Kardashian might care about fashion; new anglers with limited budgets must pay closer attention to function when purchasing the first set of boots, waders, and vest.
 Let’s hit the high points in this post and dive deep later.

 Your options are simple.
 To cleat or not to cleat?
 There is a time and place for both.
-Every manufacturer claims to have created proprietary, pliable, rock grabbing soles that find and hold the smallest imperfections on slick surfaces as easily as a princess can detect a pea.
+Every manufacturer claims to have created proprietary, pliable, rock grabbing soles that find and hold the smallest imperfections on slick surfaces as quickly as a princess can detect a pea.
 However, a bare sole might fail on the slimy surface of a streambed while cleats punch through.
-A set of removable cleats like STREAMTrekkers could be the answer if you are willing to put them on and take them off as you encounter different surfaces; something you will inevitably fail to do because of the hassle.
+A set of removable cleats like STREAMTrekkers could be the answer if you are willing to put them on and take them off as you encounter different surfaces, something you will inevitably fail to do because of the hassle.
 If you must choose only one type, get cleats and avoid walking on slick rock; skinny across sketchy spots on your backside and live to fish another day.

 Boot foot vs. sock foot?
 Never use boot foot waders.
 Pulling on a pair zips you back a hundred years in boot technology and avoids all the advances that make today’s wading boots “grippy” and safer.
-Even with the correct socks, a boot foot wader is clunky and heavy, making movement difficult and walking any distance impossible.
+Even with the right socks, a boot foot wader is clunky and heavy, making movement difficult and walking any distance impossible.